farhanwazir/ci-restclient/README.md

-# ci-restclient
+# CI-RestClient
-This special project for use codeigniter as rest client, It is multi language supported and many pre build-in's plugins and other frameworks.
+This framework project is based on Codeigniter and easy to use as rest client.
+All features you can use same like Codeigniter.
+Use of this project will save your a lot of time and boostup yourself.

+Features and other documents will be shared in detail soon.